 So what about all of the cigarettes appearing on television these days?
 There seem to be thousands upon thousands of unbranded cigarettes appearing on television carefully woven into programs much like they are in feature films.
 Television programs have even learned to weave items like cigarettes into character arcs much like the Coen brothers have.
 Some shows carefully and strategically plan out storylines around a main character who starts smoking, not from the beginning of the series, but often in later seasons after the show has gained a following and viewers have gotten to know the character extremely well.

-On the other hand, lovable shows like The Simpsons actually feature a tobacco instance in nearly every single episode.
+On the other hand, lovable shows like The Simpsons or King of the Hill actually feature a tobacco instance in nearly every single episode.
 That’s right!
 The fucking Simpsons animated series on Fox.
 Yeah.
 Every.
 Single.
 Episode.
 Sometimes it’s a warm and fuzzy reference, sometimes it’s a disgusting one.
 The series even had a familiar looking brand of cigarettes called Laramies which obviously mimmicks Marlboro’s red and white pyramid box design.
 I’m guessing Marlboro never once considered suing for copyright infringement.

-All of the classic television shows have done it, in some form or another.
+All of the classic television shows have shamelessly advertised tobacco products, in some form or another.
 To be on television, I think everyone had to pay their dues to Big Tobacco.
 Hell, wasn’t Chandler smoking for awhile on Friends?
-That was one of the biggest sitcoms of all times.
+Friends on NBC was one of the biggest sitcoms of all times.
 Or who can forget that dark figure from The X-Files who had the stressful job of controlling the world… Whenever you saw him, he always smoked cigarettes which were often a fictional “Morley” brand depicted in a pack with a red and white pyramid design similar to some Marlboro packs.